univention/univention-corporate-server/doc/architecture/services/app-center.rst

 User provisioning
-   Provisioning means that the app gains knowledge about user account information and can for example create a user account in its own data structure and map it with the user account in the UCS identity management.
+   Provisioning means that the app gains knowledge about user account information and can, for example, create a user account in its own data structure and map it with the user account in the UCS identity management.
    Each app handles the mapping individually.

    The preferred provisioning method is *push*.
 Upon changes in the LDAP directory, the Univention Directory Listener creates information for the app to handle.

+   ..
+TODO : Add link to directory listener, after the section is done.

    In contrast, the pull method through direct LDAP connection requires periodic pulls.
 The app must then identify and handle changes on its own.